 In Bhutan, prosperity and progress are measured by the satisfaction of the citizens.
 Instead of Gross domestic product, it is the Gross National Happiness index that impacts strategy making and governance.
 Visiting Bhutan is pure as Bhutan holds the distinction of being the only carbon negative nation on the planet.
 This is a great title to hold.
-Obviously you don’t hear much about Bhutan because Bhutan follows “low volume and High impact” tourism policy where the country bars the backpacker and Independent traveller.
+Obviously, you don’t hear much about Bhutan because Bhutan follows a “low volume and High impact” tourism policy where the country bars the backpacker and independent traveler.

 WHY TRAVEL BHUTAN?